NtajiIshorfu/alx-system_engineering-devops/0x00-shell_basics/README.md

 changing directory to root
-Displaying current directory in long format listing files in long format with specifications listing files in long format using digits only
+Displaying current directory in long format listing files in long format with specifications listing files in long format using digits only creating a directory